How to Calculate the Number of Agents Required in a Contact Centre

 It can be a bit tricky to calculate staffing for a combination of both Calls and Emails.

-In the meanwhile the best bet is to produce a weighted average handling time for both your call and staffing levels and then plug them into our Online Erlang Calculator or into the Excel Based Erlang Calculator
+You could also produce a weighted average handling time for both your call and staffing levels and then plug them into our Online Erlang Calculator or into the Excel Based Erlang Calculator

 Contributed by: Jonty

-Work Days
+Work Days and Time Off

 What is the actual head do I need to hire if let’s say I need 50 agents per day and each of one of them has a 2 day off work.

-I’ve seen a lot about computations regarding shrinkage but it doesn’t mention anything about workdays off?
+I’ve seen a lot about computations regarding shrinkage, but it doesn’t mention anything about workdays off?

 Contributed by: Ruby